aronbeal/D7-Testing-with-Behat/slides.md

 	</code></pre>

 <aside class="notes">
 Here is a couple code snippets showing this in action.
-In the interests of clarity, I've trimmed these functions down to the bare bones.
+In the interests of clarity, I've trimmed these functions almost down to the bare bones.

 The first uses the @BeforeScenario hook, one of many hooks into the testing process, to capture references to the other contexts during scenario spool-up.
 The second retrieves the stored context, and invokes one of its functions on this context's behalf.